 Games are a basic model for interactive agency, but how much structure do we need?
 Game theory offers strategic form games and extensive games, representing different levels of detail.
 Logicians have studied further levels, such as powers of players over the outcomes of a game.
 Each of these levels comes with a notion of invariance between structures that matches a logical language - and as in many fields, the search for new invariances is ongoing.
-In this paper we offer a new notion bridging between game theory and logic: basic power equivalence, that uses powers encoding a sort of qualitative equilibria where all players matter.
-We determine its properties in a new representation theorem, find a complete associated modal neighborhood logic of a novel kind, and explore a new game algebra for basic powers that eventually forces us to change from functional to relational strategies.
+In this paper we offer a new notion bridging between game theory and logic: basic power equivalence, that uses powers encoding a sort of qualitative equilibria.
+We determine its properties in a new representation theorem, find a complete associated logic, and explore a new game algebra for basic powers that eventually forces us to change from functional to relational strategies.
 Moreover, we establish interesting connections with imperfect information games and epistemic logic.

 This paper fits with a body of earlier work.
-Our approach is partly inspired by the computational literature on process equivalences, ranging from coarser trace equivalence to more fine-grained notions of bisimulation [5].
-Even more central to us is the notion of power equivalence, implicit in the game algebra of Parikh [19], which also links with the set-theoretic forms for games in [8].
-A precursor inside game theory is the celebrated transformation analysis of equivalent games with imperfect information by Thompson [23], refined in [10].
-Game theory also has comparative discussions of the information available in extensive forms and in strategic normal forms [17], a style of invariance analysis that remains to be connected to our logic-based approach.
+Our approach is partly inspired by the computational literature on process equivalences, ranging from coarser trace equivalence to more fine-grained notions of bisimulation [?].
+Even more central to us is the notion of power equivalence, implicit in the game algebra of Parikh [?], which also links with the set-theoretic forms for games in [?].
+A precursor inside game theory is the celebrated transformation analysis of equivalent games with imperfect information by Thompson [?], refined in [?].
+Game theory also has comparative discussions of the information available in extensive forms and in strategic normal forms [?], a style of invariance analysis that remains to be connected to our logic-based approach.